InterCommunity Health Network CCO Metrics

 • Partner with traditional health workers who provide patient navigation, encourage self-advocacy for women and help improve communication between patients and providers.

 • Provide women with transportation to their postpartum care visits.
-Proactively communicate and support women in accessing the non-emergency medical transportation available to all Oregon Health Plan members.
+Proactively communicate and support women in accessing the non-emergency medical transportation (English) available to all Oregon Health Plan members.

 • Provide postpartum care at the newborn visit or schedule postpartum visits back-to-back with newborn visits, if at same site.